 - Name of test you are canceling—either the SAT or SAT Subject Test(s)

-- Name, address, sex, birth date and registration number
+- Name, address, gender, birth date and registration number

 - Signature (required or the cancellation will not be processed)